 - real estate

-We use the gross amount, before any deductions, of your overseas income in the income test, regardless of whether the payments were made from overseas or through an Australian agent.
-You can’t deduct any bank charges, tax paid or exchange rate conversion fees.
+We use the gross amount in the income test.
+This is the amount before tax or deductions.
+You can’t deduct any bank charges, tax or exchange rate conversion fees.

 If your partner dies

-- if you receive an increase in your own payment
+- any increase in your own payment

-Business or real estate income from outside Australia
+Business or real estate income from overseas